stvlynn/doodle-jump/README.md

-# Doodle Jump - Game Boy Edition
+# Doodle Jump Game Boy Edition - Twi.am

 A web-based implementation of the classic Doodle Jump game, styled as a Game Boy game.
 Jump as high as you can while avoiding falling!